 When you’re ready to enjoy a mug of hot chocolate, simply pour the contents of the bag into a mug and whisk in the milk.
 Microwave as directed.
 So good and easy!

-This would be a great Christmas gift, too!
+This mix makes a great Christmas gift, too!
 Or, if you’re looking for a gift that’s a little fancier, try Pop Rocks Hot Cocoa Bombs.
 Guaranteed to be a hit!

 Nothing warms you up from the inside out like hot cocoa!
 Fill a mug with hot cocoa, snuggle under a soft blanket, and be wrapped in sweet warm cozy happy thoughts.
 Try: